commercetools/commercetools-sunrise-java/README.md

 (Server started, use Ctrl+D to stop and go back to the console...)
 ```

-* open <a href="http://localhost:9000">http://localhost:9000</a> in your browser and set the SPHERE.IO project credentials
+* open <a href="http://localhost:9000">http://localhost:9000</a> in your browser and set the commercetools platform project credentials

-## Integration tests against SPHERE.IO backend
+## Integration tests against commercetools platform

 * Setup your environment variables (use a test project), so you need not to put your shop credentials under version control: